eduardovyhmeister/Datamite/README.md

 The CSVs should have the following:
 - A header with the names of the fields as they are in the DB model.
 - If a field is a foreign key, then it expects the primary key (e.g., BSCSubfamily has a BSCFamily as a foreign key, and BSCFamily's primary key is its unique name, so the CSV for BSCSubfamilies expect to find an existing BSCFamily name).
-- If a field is a ManyToManyField, then it expect either nothing (empty string, meaning no connection), a single value, or a list of values (in the form of a JSON list).
+- If a field is a ManyToManyField, then it expect either nothing (empty string, meaning no connection), a single value, or a list of values (in the form of a JSON list OR as comma-separated values).
 The provided values need to correspond to the primary key of the model linked here.

 # Run unit tests